imafurrylol/draggable/README.md

 Animation:Reverse():Play()
 task.wait(0.05)

-print("You can create connections via :Connect(function), and they can be connected while the animation is playing") local Connection = Animation:Connect(function(Progress)
+print("You can create connections via :Connect(function), and they can be created while the animation is playing") local Connection = Animation:Connect(function(Progress)
 	print("Progress: " ..
 Progress)
 end)